 For Interactive Displays

-These pages were created with a view to demonstrating or exploring concepts to a class using an interactive whiteboard or a projected or shared screen.
-As such, they are optimized for a larger screen in landscape orientation but, unless otherwise indicated, should work on most screen sizes.
-Some of the activities on other pages might also be suitable for a similar use but were not specifically designed with that in mind.
+These pages were created with a view to exploring or demonstrating concepts to a class using an interactive whiteboard or a projected or shared screen.
+As such, they are optimized for a larger screen in landscape orientation, but should work on most screen sizes.
+Some of the activities on other pages might be suitable for similar use, but were not specifically designed with that in mind.

-- Motion Graphs– Explore position-time graphs and velocity-time graphs.
+- Motion Graphs.
+Explore position-vs-time and velocity-vs-time graphs.

-- Projectile Motion – Experiment with changing initial velocity and angle of a projectile.
+- Projectile Motion.
+Experiment with changing the initial velocity and angle of a projectile.

-- Millikan’s Oil Drop Experiment – a simplified simulation for a virtual lab exercise.
+- Millikan’s Oil Drop Experiment.
+A simplified simulation for a virtual lab experiment.